 Matthew Erickson So you’re making something right now for Takeshi’s new project?

-Robert Beatty Yeah, I’m kind of down to the wire, trying to get everything done before this weekend.
+Robert Beatty Yeah, I’m kind of down to the wire.
 He’s going out to San Francisco early next week, and we’re trying to get everything done before that.
-But that’s kind of how it always is, working on stuff with him.
-He always stays up days at a time during the week before a show, then I end up having to play catch up.
+But that’s kind of how it always is.
+He always stays up days at a time during the week before a show, then I end up playing catch up.